ThorstenRangnau/Jira-Project-Analyzer/README.md

 # Smell Tree Creator

 This project contains the python script that composes the smell tree creator.
 A tool that is used to find the first version of a smell that is incurred in a software version.
 The scripts that belong to the smell tree creator are: **smell_extraction.py, duplicated_smell_filter.py, smell_tree_aggregation.py, smell_metric_counting.py, and developer_aggregation.py**.
-In this documentation we describe the detup of the runtime environment, the prerequirements to use the smell tree creator, how to create the smell trees, and what further information can be derrived by the smell creator.
+In this documentation we describe the setup of the runtime environment, the pre-requirements to use the smell tree creator, how to create the smell trees, and what further information can be derived by the smell creator.

 ## Setup